blinkdog/xcomjs/doc/notes.md

 The size of the intro screen window border is 256 x 160 pixels.

 The upper-left of the window border is located at: 32, 20

+## Fonts
+There are two different font colors in use on the intro screen.
+The font color used to display the title uses the following shade:

+[1] 170, 190, 81    (index 139)

+This shade seems to correspond to the GeoScape palette (full palette 0), index 139.

+The font color used on the buttons seems to match the button
+shades:

+[1] 101, 207, 190   (index 134)
+[2] 60, 166, 146    (index 135)
+[3] 28, 130, 141    (index 136)
+[4] 8, 89, 65       (index 137)
+[5] 0, 52, 32       (index 138)

+These shades seem to correspond to the GeoScape palette (full palette 0), indexes 134-138 (inclusive).